-6.44 EMERGENCY BATTERY OPERATED POWER SUPPLY FOR

-ALL LIFTS

-A invertor based battery operated emergency power supply REQUIRED

-source should be provided on top of the cabin and connected to the emergency alarm, emergency light, fan and intercom.

-The required backup is for additional 1 hour beyond the default

-half a hour

-provided for individual items

-6.45 HIGH-DEFINITION LCD DISPLAY UNIT THAT HAS THE FOLLOWING FUNCTIONS :

-a.
-Floor and travel directions of lift

-b.
-User / time based messages

-c.
-Lift status messages

-d.
-Date / time NOT REQUIRED

-e.
-Time based pictures/videos

 f.
-Floor directory messages

-g.
-MPEG 1 and MPEG 4 play back

-h.
-Portrait view

-i.
-Remote configuration

-THE MINIMUM VIEWING AREA SHOULD BE 228 MM W X

-304 MM H.CONTRAST RATIO OF 400:1

-OPERATING ON 12 V DC THIS CAN BE USED AS A MEANS OF PROVIDING IN-HOUSE INFORMATION OR AS A MEANS

-OF PUBLIC RELATIONS THE COP TO

-INDICATE, SERVING FLOORS

-6.46 Flashing Hall lanterns

-A Hall lantern which corresponds to NOT REQUIRED

-a cars service direction Flashes to indicate that a car will soon arrive.

-6.47 Bank Separation operation

-Hall buttons and the cars called by each button Can be divided NOT REQUIRED

-into several groups for independent group control operation to

-0.40 serve special needs or different floors.

-6.48 Back-up operation for group control An operation by car controllers, which automatically starts to

-maintain elevator operation in the event that a micro processor NOT REQUIRED

-or transmission line in the group

-controller has failed.

-6.49 VIP OPERATION

-A specified car is withdrawn from group control operation for vip service operation.
-When activated, the car responds only NOT REQUIRED

-to the existing car calls, moves to the specified floor and parks

-there with the doors open. the car then

-responds only to the car calls.

-6.50 OPERATION FOR EMERGENCY :

-The car upon the activation of exclusive button on the car operating panel the elevator transports, the bed/medical NOT REQUIRED

-equipment etc. exclusively to a preprogrammed emergency

-floor

-0.54 without responding to other calls.

-6.51 RETURN
+Indications of equipment operation. g.
+Run / Stop status 6.43 ACCESS CONTROL Necessary dry contacts shall be provided for interphase with access control system.
+The elevator vendor shall terminate these potential free contacts in the pit of every elevator.
+There shall be a over rider provided in the service cabinet of the specific elevator.
+NOT REQUIRED Integration with access barriers shall also be possible.
+6.44 EMERGENCY BATTERY OPERATED POWER SUPPLY FOR ALL LIFTS A invertor based battery operated emergency power supply source should be provided on top of the cabin and connected to the emergency alarm, emergency light, fan and intercom.
+The required backup is for additional 1 hour beyond the default REQUIRED half a hour provided for individual items 6.45 HIGH-DEFINITION LCD DISPLAY UNIT THAT HAS THE FOLLOWING FUNCTIONS: a.
+Floor and travel directions of lift b.
+User / time based messages c.
+Lift status messages d.
+Date / time e.
+Time based pictures/videos f.
+Floor directory messages g.
+MPEG 1 and MPEG 4 play back NOT REQUIRED h.
+Portrait view i.
+Remote configuration THE MINIMUM VIEWING AREA SHOULD BE 228 MM W X 304 MM H.CONTRAST RATIO OF 400:1 OPERATING ON 12 V DC THIS CAN BE USED AS A MEANS OF PROVIDING IN-HOUSE INFORMATION OR AS A MEANS OF PUBLIC RELATIONS THE COP TO INDICATE, SERVING FLOORS 6.46 Flashing Hall lanterns A Hall lantern which corresponds to a cars service direction Flashes to indicate that a car will soon arrive.
+NOT REQUIRED 6.47 Bank Separation operation Hall buttons and the cars called by each button Can be divided into several groups for independent group control operation to serve special needs or different floors.
+NOT REQUIRED 6.48 Back-up operation for group control An operation by car controllers, which automatically starts to maintain elevator operation in the event that a micro processor or transmission line in the group controller has failed.
+NOT REQUIRED 6.49 VIP OPERATION A specified car is withdrawn from group control operation for vip service operation.
+When activated, the car responds only to the existing car calls, moves to the specified floor and parks there with the doors open. the car then responds only to the car calls.
+NOT REQUIRED 6.50 OPERATION FOR EMERGENCY : The car upon the activation of exclusive button on the car NOT REQUIRED operating panel the elevator transports, the bed/medical equipment etc. exclusively to a preprogrammed emergency floor without responding to other calls.

-Upon activation of primary and/or secondary wave seismic sensors, all cars stop at the nearest floor, and park there with

-the doors open to facilitate the safe evacuation of passengers.

-6.52 FLOOD EMERGENCY RETURN:

-Upon activation of flood sensors, all cars stop at the nearest NOT REQUIRED

-floor, and park there with the doors open to facilitate the safe

-6.53 evacuation of passengers.
-ELEVATOR MONITORING SYSTEM:

-5.00 Each elevator status can be monitored and controlled using an

-advanced web based technology which provided an interphase

-through personal computers.
-It should be possible to turn NOT REQUIRED on /off the elevators and change the ne service floors using this system.
-Scope includes wiring upto Chief E Engineer's room and all hardware including PC (common for whole project)
+Upon activation of primary and/or secondary wave seismic sensors, all cars stop at the nearest floor, and park there with the doors open to facilitate the safe evacuation of passengers.
+NOT REQUIRED 6.52 FLOOD EMERGENCY RETURN: Upon activation of flood sensors, all cars stop at the nearest floor, and park there with the doors open to facilitate the safe evacuation of passengers.
+NOT REQUIRED 6.53 ELEVATOR MONITORING SYSTEM: Each elevator status can be monitored and controlled using an advanced web based technology which provided an interphase through personal computers.
+It should be possible to turn on /off the elevators and change the service floors using this system.
+Scope includes wiring upto Chief Engineer's room and all hardware including PC (common for whole project)